-The fund assets are calculated as follows:
+The fund assets are valuated as follows:

-- Transferable securities, money market instruments, fund units and derivatives are valued at the prevailing market value (the last traded price or if not available, the last bid price).
+- Transferable securities, money market instruments, fund units and derivatives are valued with guidance of current market prices.
 If such rates are not available, or the management company believes them to be misleading, the transferable securities, money market instruments and derivative instruments are recorded at the value that the management company objectively determines. - Such transferable securities and money market instruments as explained in chapter 5 § 5 of the LVF are given a market value in accordance with specific valuation.
-The basis for the specific valuation can include: market prices from unauthorised regulated markets or 'market makers'; other financial instruments traded on a regulated market or index, adjusted for differences in credit risk and liquidity (the reference value); discounted cash flows (discounted value); or the capital share of the equity (closing value). - For OTC derivatives, a market value is established in accordance with specific valuation.
-The basis for the specific valuation includes market prices from unauthorised regulated markets or 'market makers', a reference valuation based on an identical derivative traded on a regulated market or a market value based on generally accepted valuation models (e.g. Black & Scholes for European options). - Liquid assets, including bank account deposits, shortterm investments in money markets and funds in credit institution accounts. - Accrued interest. - Accrued dividends. - Payments not settled. - · Other fund receivables.
+The basis for the objective and specific valuation, in accordance with above, can include: market prices from non regulated markets or 'market makers'; other financial instruments traded on a regulated market or index, adjusted for differences in credit risk and liquidity (the reference value); discounted cash flows (discounted value); or the capital share of the equity (closing value). - For OTC derivatives, a market value is established in accordance with specific valuation.
+The basis for the specific valuation for OTC derivates includes market prices from non regulated markets or 'market makers', a reference valuation based on an identical derivative traded on a regulated market or a market value based on generally accepted valuation models (e.g. Black & Scholes for European options).